desaxce/fast-repl/README.md

 consume what is available until it reaches an OOM or slows down your whole machine for CPU.
 The CPU appears to be less of a concern because most REPL processes consume a maximum of one core at a time: this is due to Lean 4 tactics usually being non-threaded.
-See CPU consumption per proof on Goedel. // TODO: run goedel experiments
+TODO: Check CPU consumption per proof on Goedel.

 On Linux, we can limit the memory resource with the variable MAX_MEM.